Amit931/nft_graph/README.md

-# NFT with Graph protocal
+# NFT with Graph protocol
-Read nft event and shows it by using Graph protocal
+Read nft event and shows it by using Graph protocol